Frequently Asked Questions

 Do you have to submit something to AEI so that my child can be promoted to the next grade?

-No. You as the parent decide what grade level to teach and how you will promote.
+No. You as the parent decide what grade level to teach and how you will be promoted.
 Some homeschoolers do not use grade levels or promotions.